XRPL-Labs/xrpld-hooks/hook-api-examples/affiliate/README.md

+# Affiliate hook

+A HOOK that sets up an affiliate campain for your account.

+SERVICE - a service account, where customers pay for a service.
+AFFILIATE - an account of a registered partner of the SERVICE, which will get a referral commision.
+CUSTOMER - a customer account.

+1. SERVICE installs the HOOK
+2. SERVICE register AFFILIATES

-A Hook that sets up an affiliate campain for your account.
-Every payment that specifies an account you registered as your affiliate will result in the account getting 15% of the payment and the sender getting a 5% cashback.
+Every payment (by CUSTOMER) that specifies a registered AFFILIATE will result in the AFFILIATE getting 15% of the payment and the CUSTOMER getting a 5% cashback.
+(5% and 15% are hardcoded in the contract affiliate.c)

-#### Usage:
+## Usage:

-##### Install the hook on your account:
+### Install the hook on your account:
 ```
-node ulpoad.js <secret>
+node upload.js <secret>
 ```

-##### Add an account to your affiliate system:
+### Add an account to your affiliate system:

 ```
 node setup.js <secret> <account address>
 ```

-##### Payment example:
+### Payment example:
 ```
 node pay.js <secret> <xrp amount> <destination (hook)> <referral address>
 ```

+## Credits
+The hook example designed and developed by @kromsten 👍